-In this section, we first outline the main idea for the proof of Theorem \ref {thm:ga} and present the main lemma for Gaussian approximation.
-Then we prove Theorems \ref{thm:ga}--\ref{thm:power} in turn.
+In this section, we first outline the main idea for the proof of Theorem \ref {thm:ga} and present the main lemma for the Gaussian approximation.
+Then we prove Theorem \ref{thm:ga}, Proposition \ref{thm:hatv}, and Corollary \ref{thm:power} in turn.

-\subsection{Outline of the Proof of Theorem \ref{thm:ga}}
+\subsubsection{Outline of the Proof of Theorem \ref{thm:ga}}

-For exposition purpose, we outline the main step in the proof of Theorem \ref {thm:ga}.
+For exposition purposes, we outline the main steps in the proof of Theorem \ref {thm:ga}.
 The intuition of proving Theorem \ref{thm:homotesting} is similar.
 Define the statistic $I_{\epsilon }$ after canceling the smooth component in the main text,

 By the continuity of $f_{j}\left( \cdot \right) $ in Assumption \ref {asmp:smooth} and Lemma \ref{lem:propwitb} $(i)$ below, we have

 Thus we only need to work with $I_{\epsilon }.$ We prove by an $m$-lag truncation to facilitate us to construct an $m$-dependent sequence.
 Specifically, for some $m>0,$ consider a truncated version of the error term: